 Compared to more traditional windows like double hung windows, sliding windows will give your home a modern look.

-Casement windows are hinged at the side and come with an easy to operate single hand crank, which is painless to use even in the most difficult to get to spaces such as over your kitchen sink.
+Casement steel windows are hinged at the side and come with an easy to operate single hand crank, which is painless to use even in the most difficult to get to spaces such as over your kitchen sink.
 You can turn the crank counterclockwise to open your casement window or clockwise to close it.

 The smooth design of the casement handle is aligned with the window frame so it won’t disturb blinds or any other window treatments.